rsedighi/Netlify-contentful-preview-app/README.md

-# Netlify Preview Contentful App
+# Netlify Preview Contentful Appp

 This Contentful app lets you preview your draft content on your static site before your publish to production.